 Have you ever wondered if the National Archives will have problems with the government's change to using email instead of the old paper methods?
 This was broadcast on 4th July 2010 on Radio 4's Broadcasting House

-Listen NOW (with Winamp)
+Listen NOW

 Notes in the margin - I have purchased quite a few of the archives from the Offshore Radio days of the 60's from the National Archives.
 The most interesting feature is the number of notes that people have marked in the margins as well as their comments and opinions.
 I have wondered, for a long time, how the change to email and the use of "Post-Its" will affect the material that people see in 30 (or more) years time.
 Mark Dunton explains.